-Once the paella is done and all the liquid has evaporated, let it stand for a few more minutes covered with alu-foil, and then it’s ready.
+- Once the paella is done and all the liquid has evaporated, let it stand for a couple of minutes to let it form the socarrat or socarradet (light crust of rice on the bottom of the pan) and then it’s ready.

 Pro tip: the most tasty part of the paella is the crunchy one, stuck to the pan- the best way to get it when you are in company, is to elegantly dissimulate and then to scratch is off with a wooden spatula and simply enjoy!

 When buying saffron, make sure it’s the authentic red gold that comes from La Mancha (there are only a few official distributors there)